Planning your journey

 Update: 6 January 2021

-Car parking charges paused during COVID-19 vaccination slots at The Princess Alexandra Hospital
+Car parking charges paused during COVID-19 vaccinations at The Princess Alexandra Hospital

 Please be aware that car parking will be free for patients and visitors during the COVID-19 vaccination slots at The Princess Alexandra Hospital.